MOUNTAIN BLOG

 Friday, 22 July 2016

-As a mountain guide I’m often looking for interesting alternatives to guide tourists up Table Mountain, so it was with great interest that I read of the ‘Skywalk’ in the 2011 edition of Tony Lourens' book (Table Mountain Classics).
-So, I set out one day with a girlfriend to explore this ‘route’.
+As a mountain guide I'm often looking for interesting alternatives to guide tourists up Table Mountain, so it was with great interest that I read of the 'Skywalk' in the 2011 edition of Tony Lourens' book (Table Mountain Classics).
+So I set out with a girlfriend one day to explore this 'route'.

 Kloof Corner is a well known route with a very distinct path.
 And there is also a very distinct path from there to Venster Buttress, so I wonder why he uses the words 'pick a line' .... which is a term used to refer to an imaginary line which describes the edge or border of a feature of some sort (the base of the rock face, or a narrow gap in the vegetation caused by erosion).
 Well, we found out a bit further on ...